 Forbes is one of the most popular online publications for professionals who want to use articles to grow their personal brand.
+And I'm happy to report that this blog post still works.

 When Forbes first introduced its contributing writer platform in 2010, it was an innovative strategy in the digital news industry.
 Qualified (and sometimes not-so-qualified) thought leaders could write and publish articles on Forbes' site for their respective areas of expertise.
 This model was win/win: Forbes got more content, and individuals had a byline they could use as a credibility marker.